mozilla-bteam/bmo/docs/en/rst/api/core/v1/bug.rst

 * 134 (Inactive Flag Type)
   The flag type is inactive and cannot be used to create new flags.
 * 504 (Invalid User)
-  Either the QA Contact, Assignee, or CC lists have some invalid user in them.
+  Either the QA Contact, Assignee, or Subscribers have some invalid user in them.
 The error message will have more details.

 .. _rest_update_bug: